microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/tutorials/everyday_commands.md

 title: Everyday Heft commands
 ---

-The [Getting started with Heft](../tutorials/getting_started.md) tutorial introduced the `heft build` and `heft test` command-line actions.
+The [Hello World](../tutorials/hello_world.md) tutorial introduced the `heft build` and `heft test` command-line actions.
 In this section, we'll call out a few everyday commands that are particularly useful to know about.
 Refer to the [Heft command line](../intro/cli.md) reference for a full listing of actions and parameters.

 ## Investigating problems